carlos8v/crypto-pass/README.md

 ## To do list
 - [ ] Sign up page;
+- [ ] Create new password system on the front-end;
 - [ ] Delete password system on the front-end;
 - [ ] Email a new user his password.